LOCALS SPECIAL: Cairns locals save 30% by using code LOCAL30 at checkout. Proof of address may be required.

 Your day will include as many as three dives at our amazing sites spread over the Norman, Hastings and Saxon reefs.
 Choose to dive with a buddy or for just $15 per person, let our expert guides show you the best sights beneath the waves.

-Our vessel, AquaQuest, is purpose built for diving, with a spacious dive deck, and only state of the art diving equipment.
+Our day trip fleet AquaQuest and ReefQuest are purpose-built dive vessels, with a spacious dive decks and state of the art diving equipment.
 While on board, enjoy large sun decks and air conditioned indoor spaces.
 Fuel up between dives with delicious food and beverage options including a freshly pre-packed picnic lunch.

 8am: Check in at Finger B, Cairns Marlin Marina